What Is the Daniel Fast?

 “I think [the Daniel fast] is an extreme diet,” says Julie Miller Jones, PhD, an emeritus professor of nutrition at St. Catherine University in St. Paul, Minnesota, and a member of the Grain Foods Foundation's scientific advisory board.
 “I am never in favor of extreme diets, unless you have some sort of medical condition.”

 • Potential for disordered eating.
-While the Daniel fast is only 21 days, restrictive diets of any kind can contribute to unhealthy relationships with food and body image that last beyond the length of the diet.
+While the Daniel fast is only 21 days, restrictive diets of any kind can contribute to disordered relationships with food and body image that last beyond the length of the diet.

 Is the Daniel Fast Right for You?